-If you are a toast in the morning and tire of the taste, then think about this as a tasty swap for your morning slice.
+If you are a toast in the morning and tired of the taste, then think about this as a tasty swap for your morning slice.
 And yes, I totally think this would be awesome heated up.
 I've polished off two so far.
 None of them seem to get as far as the toaster oven.

-For $2.99 for 8 French made rolls, they are worth a try.
+For $2.99 for 8 French-made rolls, they are worth a try.
 And yes, this type of bread freezes well if you need help with portion control.
 Just sayin'.